parth-paradkar/LeastSquareMethod/README.md

 Plot a linear graph from a set of given coordinates that crosses the least number of squares on the graph.

 ## How to install:
-For Linux users

-1) Open a new terminal window and create a folder in the desiredd location
+1) Open a new terminal window and create a folder in the desired location

 ```
 mkdir leastsquare